ganindu7/deepnotes/topics/utils/setting_up_tao_toolkit_api_simplified.md

 #### Changes to the `values.yaml` and ingress templates

-to make the toolkit work with our custom ingress we had to add the following line to our `values.yaml`
+To configure the toolkit to work with our custom ingress, we had to introduce the following line to our values.yaml file:

 ```
 ingress_class: "tao-gnet-ingress"
 ```

-What this mean is for our endpoints we are directing the ingress to use the custom ingress class we created (which will then use our ingress controller and ingress class). however this change needs to flow downstream to our ingress templates in the `templates` directory. for that we had to modify the `ingress.class field` in `ingress.yaml` and `ingress-auth.yaml` with
+This line instructs our endpoints to use the custom ingress class we've created.
+Consequently, our ingress controller and ingress class are being employed.
+This change, however, must be propagated to our ingress templates located in the templates directory.
+As a result, we had to modify the ingress.class field in ingress.yaml and ingress-auth.yaml as follows:

 ```
 kubernetes.io/ingress.class: {{ .Values.ingress_class }}
 ```

-the modified ingress.yaml now looks like
+The updated ingress.yaml now looks as follows:

 ```
 apiVersion: networking.k8s.io/v1